Twitter finds its AI tends to crop out Black people, men from photos

-TechnologyTwitter finds its AI tends to crop out Black people, men from photos

-Twitter Inc's (TWTR.N) image-cropping algorithm has a problematic bias toward excluding Black people and men, the company said in new research on Wednesday, adding that "how to crop an image is a decision best made by people."
+(Reuters) - Twitter Inc’s image-cropping algorithm has a problematic bias toward excluding Black people and men, the company said in new research on Wednesday, adding that “how to crop an image is a decision best made by people.”

 The study by three of its machine learning researchers was conducted after user criticism last year about image previews in posts excluding Black people’s faces.